 General Trade Measures Affecting Spectacles Exports

-Spectacles are generally not subject to prohibitive import tariffs or non-tariff barriers in the developed markets including the US, the EU and Japan.
-Tariff preferences under the GSP Regulation for China-made optical goods imported into the EU have also been removed completely since May 2004.
+Tariff preferences under the GSP Regulation for China-made optical goods imported into the EU have been removed completely since May 2004.

-Frame styles: Frames featuring floating big logos at temples and even the hinges are common among the brand named eyewear.
-The temples are getting lower to give a trendy look.
-Spring hinges allowing temples to flex backward and forward are widely used.
+Frame styles: Frames featuring floating big logos at temples and even the hinges are common among the brand-named eyewear.
+Spring hinges allowing temples to flex backwards and forwards are widely used.
 Some frames are screwless and feature a patent-pending flex-hinge design that allows customers to quickly make repair by hand without costly parts or tools.
 Handcrafted frames that are durable, comfortable and easy to adjust are also gaining a following.
 The top brow and the temple of a frame are a prime source of added style, for example, accents with crystals, metal, colour stones and diamonds.
-Narrow rectangle shape dominates the style.
-Sport also continues to influence frame styles.
-Large wraparounds and oversized styles are particularly popular.
+The trends ahead are expected to feature transparency, double-bridge design, round frames and vintage nude colours.

 Role of lenses: In recent years, people tend to spend more money on the lenses (costing on average more than 50% of the price of the spectacles) than on the frames owing to the more important role of lenses in fashion.
-Also some are more willing to keep their old frames while buying new lenses.
-Nowadays with technology advancements, lenses provide more special functions beyond eyesight correction and protection, such as anti-reflective, anti-scratch and anti-glare.
-There is a considerable amount of research and development being done in these areas, with results such as an in-the-lens telescope to help people with more severe visual impairments to drive and adjustable strength lenses for the presbyopic market.
+Nowadays with technology advancements, lenses provide more special functions beyond eyesight correction and protection, such as anti-reflective, anti-scratch and anti-fog.

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.